z88dk/z88dk/libsrc/_DEVELOPMENT/math/float/math32/readme.md

   *  The z80 multiply (without a hardware instruction) is implemented with an unrolled equivalent to the z80-zxn `mul de`, which is designed to have no side effect other than resetting the flag register.

   *  Mantissa calculations are done with 24-bits and 8-bits for rounding.
-Rounding is a simple method, but can be if required expanded to the IEEE standard with a performance penalty.
+Rounding is a simple method, but can be if required it can be expanded to the IEEE standard with a performance penalty.

-  *  Derived functions are calculated with a 32-bit internal mantissa calculation path without rounding, to provide the maximum accuracy when repeated multiplications and additions are required.
+  *  Derived functions are calculated with a 32-bit internal mantissa calculation path, without rounding, to provide the maximum accuracy when repeated multiplications and additions are required.
+This is equivalent to a fused multiply-add process.

   *  Higher functions are written in C, for maintainability, and draw upon the intrinsic functions including the square root, square, and polynomial evaluation, as well as the 4 standard arithmetic functions.

   *  Power and trigonometric functions' accuracy and speed can be traded by managing their polynomial series coefficient tables.
 More coefficients and iterations provides higher accuracy at the expense of performance.
 The default Hi-Tech C library coefficients are provided by default.
 Alternative coefficient tables can be implemented without impacting the code.

-  *  The square root (through the inverse square root) function is seeded using the Quake magic number method, with three Newton-Raphson iterations for accuracy.
+  *  The square root (through the inverse square root function) is seeded using the Quake magic number method, with three Newton-Raphson iterations for accuracy.
 Again, accuracy and speed can be traded depending on the application by removing one or two iterations, for example for game usage.

-## IEEE Floating Point Format
+## IEEE-754 Floating Point Format

 The z88dk floating point format (compatible with Intel/ IEEE, etc.) is as follows: